MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/queryconsistency.md

-description: This article describes Query consistency in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 05/21/2023
+description: This article describes Query consistency in Azure Data Explorer. ms.reviewer: orspodek ms.topic: reference ms.date: 05/22/2023
 ---
-# Query consistency
+# Maintain data consistency with strong and weak query consistency

+Query consistency refers to how queries and updates are synchronized.
+The objective of query consistency is to ensure accurate and up-to-date results based on data modifications.
+Queries can coincide with ongoing updates, which necessitates balancing requirements for performance and data accuracy.

-There are two supported query consistency modes: strong and weak.
-By default, queries run with strong consistency.
+There are two supported modes of query consistency:

-With strong consistency, the query planning stage and the query finalization stage occur on the same node that's in charge of managing updates in the database.
-This node is called the *database admin node*.
-The cluster has a single database admin node.
-The database admin node is responsible for orchestrating control commands run in the context of databases it manages, and committing the changes to the database metadata.
-Strong consistency ensures immediate access to the most recent updates made to the database, such as data appends, deletions, and schema modifications.
-However, during periods of high load, the database admin node can become overwhelmed, affecting its availability.
+* [Strong consistency](#use-cases-for-strong-consistency): Strong consistency ensures immediate access to the most recent updates, such as data appends, deletions, and schema modifications.
+With strong consistency, query planning stage and the query finalization stage occur on the *database admin node* node, which is also responsible for orchestrating [management commands](../management/index.md) and committing the changes to the database metadata.
+During periods of high load, the database admin node may become overwhelmed, affecting its availability.

-With weak consistency, the query load is distributed among additional nodes in the cluster that can serve as *query heads*.
-While this reduces the load on the database admin node, it may introduce a slight delay before query results reflect the latest database updates.
+* [Weak consistency](#use-cases-for-weak-consistency): With weak consistency, the query load is distributed among additional nodes in the cluster that can serve as *query heads*.
+While this reduces the load on the database admin node, it may introduce a delay before query results reflect the latest database updates.
 Typically, this delay ranges from 1 to 2 minutes.

 For example, if 1000 records are ingested each minute into a table in the database, queries over that table running with strong consistency will have access to the most-recently ingested records, whereas queries over that table running with weak consistency may not have access to a few thousands of records from the last few minutes.

 > [!NOTE]
-> We recommend using the default strong consistency mode and only switching to weak consistency mode when it's necessary to reduce the load on the database admin node.
+> By default, queries run with strong consistency.
+We recommend only switching to weak consistency when necessary to reduce load on the database admin node.

 ## Use cases for strong consistency